pydata/xarray/doc/plotting.rst

  FacetGrid Objects
 ===================

+The object returned, ``g`` in the above examples, is a :py:class:`~xarray.plot.FacetGrid`` object that links a :py:class:`DataArray` to a matplotlib figure with a particular structure.
-:py:class:`xarray.plot.FacetGrid` is used to control the behavior of the multiple plots.
+This object can be used to control the behavior of the multiple plots.
 It borrows an API and code from `Seaborn's FacetGrid
 <http://seaborn.pydata.org/tutorial/axis_grids.html>`_.
 The structure is contained within the ``axes`` and ``name_dicts``